Przemysł II: Congress of Kalisz

 In January 1293, political talks occurred in Kalisz between Przemysł II, Władysław I the Elbow-high, and his brother Casimir II of Łęczyca.
 Details about the conversations are unknown; however two documents survive in which the succession of the throne of Kraków (although only theoretical, because the Duchy was in the hands of Wenceslaus II) would be in the following order: first Przemysł II, then the Elbow-High, and finally Casimir II of Łęczyca.
 In addition, they promised to help each other in the recovery of this land by any one of them and annually pay 300 pieces of fine silver to the Archbishop of Gniezno, with the obligation to duplicate the amount during the first two years.
 Conversations in Kalisz were certainly sensitive, and the initiator was without doubt Archbishop Jakub Świnka.
 The main motivation was probably to reinforce the anti-Bohemian coalition, in which the allies undertook to help each other.
 Przemysł II also named the Elbow-high as his successor in Greater Poland in the case of his death without male heirs (although it is possible that, as in the case of Henry III of Głogów, they signed a treaty of mutual inheritance).
 In spite of the arrangements there are no known actions by the coalition.
-Casimir II of Łęczyca died on 10 June 1294 in the Battle of Trojanow against Lithuania.
+Casimir II of Łęczyca died on 10 June 1294 in the Battle of Trojanów against Lithuania.

 At the Congress of Kalisz, the marriage between Władysław I the Elbow-high and Hedwig of Kalisz, Przemysł II's cousin and daughter of Bolesław the Pious, was probably arranged (and possibly performed).